Marko Zaror: Career

 Zaror has appeared in several Spanish language action films, including Chinango and Kiltro, and acted as stuntman for Dwayne "The Rock" Johnson in the 2003 film The Rundown.
 In 2010, he played bloodthirsty Colombian prisoner/fighter Raul "Dolor" Quinones in the film Undisputed III: Redemption, which was his first American film and the first time he spoke English in a film (he was previously only a stunt man).
 In Machete Kills (2013), he played an associate of main villain Luther Voz (Mel Gibson), with "Zaror" being his character's name; and was seen as a mixed martial arts competition finalist in the Bollywood movie Sultan.
-He has worked with Robert Rodríguez in several projects.
+He has worked with Robert Rodriguez in several projects.
 Zaror is the only Latin American action film star devoted specifically to action films.

 Personal life

+Zaror is of Chilean, Peruvian, and Palestinian descent.

 Zaror lives in Los Angeles, California.
+He has adopted the carnivore diet.